pelikhan/arcade-lego/README.md

 > Open this page at [https://pelikhan.github.io/arcade-lego/](https://pelikhan.github.io/arcade-lego/)

 Renders an image in 2D brick like LEGOs, which makes it easier to rebuild the image with real bricks.
+It reuses colors from the [LEGO Mouliding Colors](https://brickset.com/assets/images/misc/palette.png).

 ```blocks
 lego.setMouldingColorsPalette()